MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/system-reqs-sm-2019.md

  sp_configure 'allow updates'
  ```

- In the results table, examine the value for "run_value".
-If the value of "run value" is 1, set it back to 0 with the following stored procedure, and then run Setup again.
+ In the results table, examine the value for **run_value**.
+If the value of **run value** is 1, set it back to 0 with the following stored procedure, and then run Setup again.

  ```
  sp_configure 'allow updates',0 reconfigure with override